 - Heat 1 tsp of oil in a non-stick skillet large enough to hold all the ingredients over medium heat.

 - Scramble the eggs.
 This won’t take long.
 Don’t overcook.
 If you are feeling fancy make a little omelette and slice that.
 Pretty but not necessary.
 Set the eggs aside and wipe out the skillet.

 - Heat the remaining oil over medium heat.
 Add the garlic ginger paste and fry until it stops sizzling.
 This should take less than a minute.

-- Add the red pepper.
+- Add the red pepper and Napa cabbage.
 Cook for about 2 minutes.
 You want it to soften slightly but not get mushy.

 - Add the pork and cook for about a minute to warm through.
 Add the green onion and shrimp.
 Cook another 30 seconds.
-Add the rice vermicelli, soy and shoaxing wine.
+Add the pre-soaked rice vermicelli.
+Pour in the soy, garlic chili sauce, sesame oil and shoaxing wine mixture.
+Give everything a good stir.
 Cook for 1 minute.

 - Fold the egg into the mixture.

 - Toss to combine.
+Tongs help here.
 This is the hardest part of the whole recipe.
 Getting the stuff distributed into the noodles is maddening.
 Don't obsess over it.
 They can't do this in restaurants either.
 Toss it for 20-30 seconds.
 That is probably as good as it's going to get.
-Just toss the bits that don't get incorporated overtop.
-It's fine that way.
+Just put the bits that don't get incorporated overtop when you serve.
+It will look good that way.